totev/devNotes/concepts/redux.md

 ## Redux is a predictable state container for JavaScript apps.
 Basic principles:
   - hide logic from the components
+  - provide a solution for the Model vs View Model gap

 Main principles:
   1. everything that changes in the application AND the ui state is stored into the *state object/state tree*